 The Use of Explicit Health Benefits Packages Increases Support for Universal Health Care for People with High Objective Numeracy

-Healthcare in the United States is a significant burden on the average American.
-The financial strain of medical expenses affects over 71.5% of bankruptcies and is the number one contributor to bankruptcy in America (Himmelstein 2019).
-Insurance is likewise not affordable, as indicated by the fact that 11.1% of Americans are uninsured (“Trends in the U.S. Uninsured Population, 2010-2020”, 2021).
-Underinsurance, defined as unsustainable health spending, with 10% of household income going to health costs, has also surged to 21.3%, resulting in nearly a third of the US population lacking critical health services (Collins 2020).
-In the US, 54% of underinsured, and 59% of uninsured went without necessary medical services (Schoen 2005).
-The rising cost of insurance is especially concerning given the deadly consequences.
+Healthcare in the United States is a significant financial burden on the average American.
+Medical expenses are the top contributor to bankruptcy in America (Himmelstein 2019), and insurance is not affordable for many Americans, as indicated by the fact that 11.1% of the population is uninsured (“Trends in the U.S. Uninsured Population, 2010-2020”, 2021).
+An additional 21.3% of Americans are underinsured, which is defined as unsustainable health spending, with 10% of household income going to health costs(Collins 2020).
+Because healthcare spending is unsustainable for people who are uninsured or underinsured, the majority of this group goes without necessary medical services (Schoen 2005).

+In addition to healthcare being costly for US citizens, the US government also spends an astronomical amount on health care annually, particularly in comparison to peer nations.
+In 2016, 17.8% of GDP was spent on healthcare, with other high-income countries spent between 9.6% to 12.4%.
 Healthcare outcomes are also shockingly poor considering how much the US spends.
-In 2016, 17.8% of GDP was spent on healthcare, with other high-income countries spent between 9.6% to 12.4%.
-Yet the US has the lowest life expectancy of these countries, 78.8, compared to an average expectancy of 81.7 (Papanicolas 2018).
+The US has the lowest life expectancy of these countries, 78.8, compared to an average expectancy of 81.7 and is ranked poorly on most markers of health outcomes (Papanicolas 2018).

 One plausible answer to skyrocketing health costs and ineffective outcomes is Universal Health Care (UHC).
 UHC directly addresses US concerns regarding cost of healthcare, lack of coverage, and poor health outcomes.
-Cost of implementation temporarily spikes total healthcare spending, but has historically resulted in reduced spending later.
-For example, health expenditures increased by 14% when Taiwan implemented UHC in 1995, however, annual spending increases were 4.1% afterwards, cutting by half the 8.3% increase pre-UHC (Hsiao 2016).
-UHC also allows for a single buyer market for purchase of healthcare goods and technologies (such as pharmaceuticals) leading to reduction of aggregate costs (Hussey 2003).
-UHC obviously improves coverage.
-Several countries with sub 60% coverage surged to 99% within a year of implementation of UHC (Hsiao 2016, Panpiemras et al. (2011).
-Increased coverage results in lower mortality and better overall health in the population (Galvani et al. 2017).
+Cost of implementation temporarily spikes total healthcare spending but has historically resulted in reduced spending later (Hsiao 2016) because UHC results in a single buyer market for purchase of healthcare goods and technologies (such as pharmaceuticals) leading to reduction of aggregate costs (Hussey 2003).
+Implementation of UHC increases healthcare coverage (Hsiao 2016, Panpiemras et al. (2011), which results in lower mortality and better overall health in the population (Galvani et al. 2017).
 While there are clear benefits to implementing UHC in the US, only 28.2% Americans support doing so (Holahan et al., 2019).
 Thus, increasing the likelihood of implementation by improving support for UHC is valuable.
-The goal of this project is to test if interventions designed to directly address common reasons for opposition to UHC can lead to improved support of UHC.
+The goal of this project is to examine the impact of interventions designed to increase support of UHC by directly addressing common reasons for opposition to UHC.

 Inadequacies with our current system